pbnj/awesome-podcasts/README.md

 ## Miscellaneous

-> Podcasts that don&#39;t fit into a category, but are still about programming
+> Podcasts that don&#39;t fit into a name, but are still about programming

 - [Dads in Development](http://www.dadsindev.com/) - A podcast about dads and geeky stuff.
 - [Dev.to](https://dev.to/pod) - A collection of podcasts that may or may not be listed here.